Geometric speed limit of state preparation and curved control spaces: Discussion and Conclusions

-In order to derive stronger bounds for a state preparation problem, one will need to consider the specific properties of the given accessible control space.
-For example, we discussed that the original conjecture does apply if the ground state manifold contains a shortest geodesic between target and initial state within the controllable states.
+As we discussed the original conjecture does apply if the ground state manifold contains a shortest geodesic between target and initial state within the controllable states.
 In the absence of topological obstructions this is the case when the ground state manifold is a flat submanifold of the controllable states.
-This raises the question whether any non-zero extrinsic curvature of the accessible control space is sufficient for the existence of counter examples to the original conjecture.
+In particular, this raises the question whether any non-zero extrinsic curvature of the accessible control space is sufficient for the existence of counter examples to the original conjecture.
+Here our results from the greedy algorithm to the qubit example in \cref{subsec:qubit} can be instructive for further research.
+For target states to the right of the initial state ( positive $\phi_*-\phi_i$) the algorithm was not able to undercut the path length along the groundstate manifold for target states close to the initial state.
+This is in line with the observation in~\cite{bukov_geometric_2019} that the adiabatic path locally is a minimum of the path length.
+However, for target states closely to the left of the initial state, the algorithm was able to drive the qubit closely to the global geodesic, thus undercutting the path along the groundstate manifold.
+This is not contradicting the fact that the adiabatic path constitutes a local minimum of the path length, because the Hamiltonian path achieving it is far from the adiabatic path.

 Hence, our results point towards a promising direction for future research which is to combine quantum control theory~\cite{glaser_training_2015,dalessandro_introduction_2021}, to describe the orbit of dynamically accessible states, with the differential geometry of the control space.
 Studying the extrinsic curvature of the control space may allow for estimates of the difference between geodesics in control space and in the accessible states, leading to strong geometric speed limits for state preparation.